 Program: Bachelor of Security Studies (BSS) in Intelligence and Analysis and its Bachelor of Intelligence and Analysis (BIA)

 15. Indiana State University

-Indiana State University offers a BS in Intelligence Analysis that is among Indiana’s best degrees for intelligence analysis.
-Indiana State University baccalaureate degree in intelligence analysis is the first and currently the only program available of its kind.
+Indiana State University offers a BS in Intelligence Analysis which is among Indiana’s best degrees for intelligence analysis.
+Indiana State University’s baccalaureate degree in intelligence analysis is the first and currently the only program available of its kind.
 Degree candidates can select from three academic concentrations in intelligence operations, counterintelligence, intelligence collection, and criminal intelligence.
 Students graduate from Indiana State University’s bachelor’s degree in intelligence analysis to enter the workforce as FBI agents, border patrol agents, criminal investigators, and criminal justice offers, to name a few.
 Core classes include ethics in criminal justice, strategic intelligence, and introduction to research methods in criminal justice, to name a few.

 Indiana State University (Indiana State University) was established in 1865 as a teacher’s training school by the state’s general assembly.
 The school’s Terre Haute 200-acre campus is home to approximately 12,450 students.
 Indiana State University is organized into six colleges/schools.

 Program: BS in Intelligence Analysis

 16. York College of Pennsylvania